Saturdee

 Saturdee is an Australian children's television series that first screened on the Seven Network in 1986, adapted from the 1933 novel by Norman Lindsay.
 The ten part series is set in the small fiction town of Redheap in the 1920s and tells the story of 12-year-old Peter Gimble and his friends.

-Saturdee was produced by Steve Vizard, directed by John Gauci and written by Judith Colquhoun and Peter Hepworth.
+It was commissioned in 1985 and saw 200 children interviewed for roles in the production.
+It was filmed in Creswick and a nearby farmhouse.
+Saturdee was produced by John Gauci and Louise Hall, directed by Gauci and written by Judith Colquhoun and Peter Hepworth.